OpenNTI/nti.docs.platform.enduser/adminguide/ClientStartGuide.rst

 - Your site is branded with your logo in the upper left-hand corner.
 - The community on the homepage has a name and image.
 - Click into the course you want to launch and make sure you see the lessons you expect to see while previewing the course.
+- Make sure assignments are available and not in "draft."
 - Check that your courses are set to the right visibility.
 Click into each course from the homepage.
 Click on the "Course Info" page.
 Check the start date.
 Now, click on the "Make Changes" button.
 Check the visibility and preview settings.

   - **Visible in Catalog:** This toggle allows you to place the course in the catalog publicly ("On"), or keep the course private ("Off").
 If a course is private, users will only enroll using a redemption code.
 Private courses will be by invitation only.